mckennapsean/dissertation/content/04-example.md

 These prototypes synthesized all our design ideas into a revised interface, as illustrated in [@fig:redesign2].
-The purpose behind this method was to envision what RVS _could_ be even though a complete software implementation was beyond what our visualization could perform given our constraint of time.
+The purpose behind this method was to envision what RVS _could_ be even though a complete software implementation was beyond what RVS developers could produce given our constraint of time.
 We considered real-world datasets and user workflows when creating and formulating both the digital mockups and detailed wireframes, which are the visualization artifacts we created in the _make_ activity.
 Even though some designers may consider these